johnshields/Eithne-Voice-Assistant/workings/document.md

 ```

 # Conclusions & Recommendations
-Being a Voice focused application, the hardware scope used in development is small, consisting of only a Microphone.
+Being a voice-focused application, the hardware scope used in development is small, consisting of only a Microphone.
 A Raspberry Pi would have been a great addition but unfortunately, due to the Voice Assistant idea being an improvisation.
 There was not enough time to acquire one before the project's deadline.
 All in all, I believe the application was a success, and I am pleased with the final product.
-Mixing gestures with software and hardware is interesting to develop and convenient for a user.
+Mixing gestures with software and hardware is interesting to develop and convenient for the User.
 I am delighted I chose Python for the application as, before this, I have never used it immensely.
 I can now add Python to my skills as I am a lot more comfortable with it and use it much more in the future.

 <br><br>